 Every time a course is delivered UniSA Policy A-35A requires it must have some form of evaluation.
+Courses delivered by the School of Computer and Information Science conduct this evaluation via a Course Evaluation Instrument (CEI) and a Student Evaluation of Teaching (SET).

-Courses delivered by the School of Computer and Information applicable Deans: Teaching and Learning, applicable Division PVCs and the PVC: Access and Learning Support.
+The CEI/SET can be administered online and results are available to the individual course coordinator, relevant program directors, applicable heads of school, applicable Deans: Teaching and Learning, applicable Division PVCs and the PVC: Access and Learning Support.
 An online CEI/SET is automatically activated every time a course is delivered and remains available to students 2 weeks prior to and 2 weeks after the course close date listed in the Medici database.
 In some courses, these CEI/SET may be administered manually which involves a non-academic staff member distributing and collecting the paper based survey forms in class towards the end of the study period.